 We then set the Current Set to the Thermal Set and, to find out the resulting slowdown, calculate the new effective IPC.
 The new effective IPC is the new measured IPC plus a correction if the Thermal Set includes techniques that change the clock frequency.
-Note that, if the Thermal Set includes only techniques whose effect on the IPC are predictable, there is no need to de-activate the techniques: the measured IPC can simply be corrected.
-One example of a predictable technique is voltage-frequency scaling.

 With this new effective IPC, we can compare the slowdown caused by setting the Current Set to the Thermal one, to the maximum tolerable slowdown (MaxSlowdn).
 If MaxSlowdn is higher, we augment the Current Set with the next highest-priority technique not yet in it and again measure the effective IPC.
 This process is repeated until the application slowdown is equal to or higher than MaxSlowdn.
-If the slowdown is higher than MaxSlowdn, the last technique that has been added to the Current Set is marked as active for only a fraction of the Slack macrocycle, such that the fi nal slowdown ends up being no higher than MaxSlowdn.
+If the slowdown is higher than MaxSlowdn, the last technique that has been added to the Current Set is marked as active for only a fraction of the Slack macrocycle, such that the final slowdown ends up being no higher than MaxSlowdn.
 The only exception is when this last technique added belongs to the Thermal Set, in which case, it cannot be deactivated.
 Finally, when we reach this point, the algorithm exits.